48,000 Hz: Differences between 48 and 44.1 kHz

 Humans can't easily hear the difference between 48, 44.1 kHz, and other similar sampling rates.
 One benefit that 44.1 kHz provides is that it is easier to work with, requiring fewer computer resources, simply because it has fewer samples per second, which also results in smaller file sizes.
+However, a 44.1 kHz to 48 kHz conversion process may cause quality loss (a 48 kHz to 44.1 kHz conversion process is also), because 48 kHz divided by 44.1 kHz is not an integer.

 It is generally recommended to use 48 kHz for digital publishing, and 44.1 kHz for CD publishing.

 48 kHz does have a slightly higher Nyquist frequency than 44.1 kHz, which allows for a more gradual low-pass filter to be used without introducing aliasing to the encoded signal.

+48 kHz is the default standard for operating system level sample-rate conversion for audio output, such as Windows, Linux and Android.
+For audio input and audio recording, MS Windows and Linux (ALSA) tend to use 44.1 kHz as sampling rate for compatibility purpose, but Android tend to use 48 kHz as sampling rate.